tobias-beers/RNA_visualization/things_done_this_week.md

 ## Done for thursday (26-3)
 - Made cluster determination by AIC and BIC
+	- Solved underflow problem in cluster determination
 - Solved MoPPCAs problem.
+- Gathered and integrated labels of nestorowa and darmaris dataset
+- completed fully automated hierarchical algorithm

 ## Done for tuesday (17-3)